A proximal method for composite minimization: Examples

 a set defined by two smooth inequality constraints: hence $h$ is prox-regular at any point $(c_1,c_2)$ satisfying $g(c_2) \le 0$ and $\nabla g(c_2) \ne 0$.
 The resulting subproblems \eqnok{gen-prox} are all in the form of the standard trust-region subproblem, and hence relatively straightforward to solve quickly.

-As one more example, consider the case when the outer function $h$ is defined as the maximum of a finite collection of quadratic functions (possibly nonconvex): $h(x) = \max \{f_i(x) : i=1,2,\dotsc,k \}$.
-We can write the subproblems \eqnok{gen-prox} in the form
+As one more example of this type, we consider the case in which the outer function $h$ is defined as the maximum of a finite collection of quadratic functions (possibly nonconvex): $h(x) = \max \{f_i(x) : i=1,2,\dotsc,k \}$.
+The subproblems \eqnok{gen-prox} are as follows:

 where the map $\Phi$ is affine.
-For sufficiently large values of the parameter $\mu$, this quadratically-constrained convex quadratic program can in principle be solved efficiently by an interior point method. \end{Exa}
+For sufficiently large values of the parameter $\mu$, this is a quadratically-constrained convex quadratic program, which can in principle be solved efficiently by an interior point method. \end{Exa}

-To conclude, we consider two more applied nonconvex examples.
-The first is due to Mangasarian~\cite{Man99a} and is used by Jokar and Pfetsch~\cite{JokP07a} to find sparse solutions of underdetermined linear equations.
+To conclude, we consider three more nonconvex examples.
+The first, due to Mangasarian~\cite{Man99a}, is used by Jokar and Pfetsch~\cite{JokP07a} to find sparse solutions of underdetermined linear equations.
 The formulation of \cite{JokP07a} can be stated in the form (\ref{eq:regmin}) where the regularization function $|\cdot|_*$ has the form

 for some parameter $\alpha>0$.
 It is easy to see that this function is nonconvex but prox-regular, and nonsmooth only at $x_i=0$.